-- 1. Position the seat to the position you desire. - 2.
-Press the SET control on the driver's door panel. - 3.
-Within 5 five seconds, press one control on the remote transmitter and then press the 1 or 2 control on the driver's door panel to which you would like to associate with the seat and Driver 1 or Driver 2 positions. - 4.
-Repeat this procedure for another remote transmitter if desired.
+1. Position the seat and adjustable pedals to the position desired.

+2. Press the SET control on the driver's door panel.

+3. Within 5 five seconds, press one control on the remote transmitter and then press the 1 or 2 control on the driver's door panel to which you would like to associate with the seat and Driver 1 or Driver 2 positions.

+4. Repeat this procedure for another remote transmitter if desired.